 Being involved in an accident is already traumatic.
 However, when you are in an accident with a negligent party who is unable to pay you the compensation you are owed, you may be feeling helpless and unsure if you will get the justice you deserve.

 If you are unsure of what your next steps should be after being involved in a car accident with an uninsured or underinsured driver in Boston, it is important that you contact a trusted car accident lawyer as soon as possible.
-At Sweeney Merrigan Law, LLP, we are passionate about helping you fight for fair compensation as you recover from the physical and emotional injuries you have sustained as a result of another person’s carelessness.
+At Sweeney Merrigan Personal Injury Lawyers, we are passionate about helping you fight for fair compensation as you recover from the physical and emotional injuries you have sustained as a result of another person’s carelessness.

 Money is no guarantee that you’ll fully recover from your physical injuries.
 However, it can give you the financial security needed to get the best possible treatment and move on with your life.

-If you or a loved one were hurt in a crash, reach out to a car accident attorney at Sweeney Merrigan Law, LLP for a free consultation.
+If you or a loved one were hurt in a crash, reach out to a car accident attorney at Sweeney Merrigan Personal Injury Lawyers for a free consultation.
 We have the experience you need to get the full and fair compensation your family deserves.
-You can call us at (617) 391-9001 or fill out our contact form.
+You can call a car accident lawyer in Boston at (617) 391-9001 or fill out our contact form.

 *Disclaimer – we do not endorse these companies or profit from having them listed on our website.
 These were some of the highest rated auto repair shops on Yelp.